Jorgeromeu/rayo/README.md

 # Rayo

-A ray tracer implementation written in rust.
+A path tracer written in rust.
 Inspired by the amazing  [_Ray Tracing in One Weekend_](https://raytracing.github.io/) book series.

 # Renders